Kali Linux 2020.1 features and changes

 I grabbed the 64bit ISO and spun up a VM – the host is running KVM, but this makes no difference.

+Shock horror no more root by default – text-based install method.
 Pro-tip for first time Kali users… don’t give a name by which you could be identified.

 I like that you can now select the metapackages which you install and the Desktop environment (unless you use the automated installer method).
 So you can make your installation as fat or lightweight as you need it.

 Once you’ve completed your install, everything else feels more or less the same.
 The maintainers are committed to binning as many python2 dependant tools as they can as technically they are no longer supported.
 We have some new tools, which I excited to test at a given opportunity:

 Upgrade from Kali 1904.1 or earlier